-The framing of your question does lend itself to projecting possible pathways in the abstract, without the context that makes such decisions meaningful.
-So apologies that this answer may also have strayed into general principles - as this topic too often does! - that may or may not prove the best in any particular situation created through our struggles, and seem like a kind of 'best-case scenario' take rather than reflecting the actual realities as we try to move towards food autonomy (for want of a better short-hand descriptor) in our own landbases, with whatever seems appropriate there.
-(It's a tangent that will not be taken further here, but one controversy of animal rights/animal liberation movements has been their tendency to compare - or, in the worst cases, equate - the oppression they are concerned by with the historic struggle for the emancipation of African slaves of the Triangular Trade; little comparison has been made however between these activists and the white abolitionists who often had little interest in the enslaved Africans' actual aspirations or self-determination, but instead wanted to further 'civilise' them into Christian morality.
-Obviously objectionable practices of such activists like de-clawing cats they live with, dictating veganism for other-than-humans whose diets they control, etc., have elsewhere come under scrutiny, but this 'saviour' kind of so-called solidarity - a solidarity without learning as the base-line of respect - seems relevant to the wish to impose blueprints onto a being or area without any openness to their partnership in that process.)
-Doubtless there will be places where hunting by whatever definition is not an The lives, flourishing, meaning and personhood of other-than-humans - and the ability to re-think, question and assert what that means for the way we choose to live - is of great relevance to anti-civilisational anarchism (if not its very hallmark!) and, to be honest, to any anarchism of interest to Return Fire.
+The lives, flourishing, meaning and personhood of other-than-humans - and the ability to re-think, question and assert what that means for the way we choose to live - is of great relevance to anti-civilisational anarchism (if not its very hallmark!) and, to be honest, to any anarchism of interest to Return Fire.
 Animal rights - and, more so, animal liberation - movements have powerfully shown within Westernised societies the way that certain of those other-than-humans are industrialised, tortured, trivialised, exploited and disposed of, as one symptom among many of a profoundly sick society.
-Animal liberation actions have in many cases shown a bravery and commitment that highlights some essential traits for revolutionary struggle: the open-hearted, non-quantifiable need for attacking what is ugly in this world, rejection of the human-supremacist philosophies that are pervasive in Western civilisation, and determination to act in the face of overwhelming odds and social disapproval.
+Animal liberation actions30 have in many cases shown a bravery and commitment that highlights some essential traits for revolutionary struggle: the open-hearted, non-quantifiable need for attacking what is ugly in this world, rejection of the human-supremacist philosophies that are pervasive in Western civilisation, and determination to act in the face of overwhelming odds and social disapproval.

 However, with the philosophies of Western civilisation as pervasive as mentioned above, it's possible that some ideas of how to attack some only strengthen other ones.
 Without knowing exactly which ways in which antispeciesist thought has been attacked as "inherently civilised" as you mention, there have been plenty of intelligent, well-founded critiques of animal liberation and animal rights movements.
-They've been perhaps most important when made by those who actually conduct an active and respectful relationship with other-than-humans, that is often linked to their non-marketised subsistence activities: animal liberation/animal rights movements do not hold the monopoly on concern for the many cousins we get to share this incredible world with, and the degree to which many (often Global North, often urban) participants in those movements speak correspondence and critique are very welcome as always.
-(A glossary entry in back in vol.2 outlined what the term speciesism meant here at Return Fire from an editorial perspective, but it wasn't a term that was used editorially from 2014 onwards due to some uncertainties and ambiguities that will be touched on soon.)
-As a result, this question would undoubtedly be more intelligently answered by others.
-Assuming that it is an outgrowth of animal liberation (and, in turn, animal rights) philosophy and practices, there are however at least some basic things to be said.
+They've been perhaps most important when made by those who actually conduct an active and respectful relationship with other-than-humans, that is often linked to their non-marketised subsistence activities: animal liberation/animal rights movements do not hold the monopoly on concern for the many cousins we get to share this incredible world with, and the degree to which many (often Global North, often urban) participants in those movements speak with authority about the liberation of those they have little-to-no connection with deserves acknowledging.
+Those critiques won't be rehearsed at length here when they're so widely available (though frequently smeared), but this curious definition of 'liberation' will be returned to.